-- Preview Email Newsletter

 WASHINGTON, Aug.
 5 -- A public comment letter submitted to the Department of Energy (DOE) expresses strong opposition to the proposed removal of National Environmental Policy Act (NEPA) regulations in conjunction with the Council on Environmental Quality (CEQ) implementing regulations.
 The letter argues that without the framework established by Executive Order 11991, the DOE lacks the authority to eliminate NEPA procedures from its Presidential permit regulations.

-The CEQ implementing regulatio more ST
+The CEQ implementing regulations, originally based on President Carter's Executi more ST

 Pinal Gila Community Child Services Criticizes HHS Reinterpretation of PRWORA (10)